-- Temporary inattention on the part of the school bus driver. - Lack of effective student behavior management practices. - Improper use of defensive driving techniques, designed to help the driver monitor the everchanging traffic environment.
+- Temporary inattention on the part of the school bus driver. - Mirrors out of adjustment or driver not using them properly. - Lack of effective student behavior management practices. - Improper use of defensive driving techniques, designed to help the driver monitor the ever- changing traffic environment.